molgenis/PICALO/README.md

  * **-n_components**: The number of components to extract.
 Default: 10.
  * **-min_iter**: The minimum number of optimization iterations to perform per component.
 Default: 5.
  * **-max_iter**: The maximum number of optimization iterations to perform per component.
 Default: 100.
  * **-tol**: The convergence threshold.
-The optimization will stop when the 1 - pearson correlation coefficient is below this threshold.
+The optimization will stop when the 1 - Pearson correlation coefficient is below this threshold.
 Default: 1e-3.
  * **-force_continue**: Force to identify more components even if the previous one did not converge.
 Default: False.

 ### Output arguments: